wh33les/118thCongressProject/README.md

 This project seeks to predict whether a bill introduced in the 118th Congress will become a law.

 Highlights of the repository:
-- `Data/readme.md`: Data gathering, identifying stakeholders, KPIs
+- `Data/readme.md`: Data gathering, identifying stakeholders, KPIs.
 - `Data/initial_data_cleaning.json`: Cleaned data.
 - `DataProcessing.ipynb`: Data converted to a data frame with categorical variables one-hot encoded.
 - `DataExploration.ipynb`: Dimension reduction.